mobxjs/mobx-state-tree/README.md

 ### model.volatile

-In many cases it is useful to have volatile state that is _observable_ (in terms of Mobx observables) and _readable_ from outside the instance.
-In that case, in the above example, `localState` could have been declared as `const localState = observable.box(3)`.
-Since this is such a common pattern, there is a shorthand to declare such properties, and the example above could be rewritten to:
+Since the pattern above (having a volatile state that is _observable_ (in terms of Mobx observables) and _readable_ from outside the instance) is such a common pattern there is a shorthand to declare such properties.
+The example above can be rewritten as:

 ```javascript
 const Todo = types